kimchi-project/kimchi/CONTRIBUTE.md

 How to Contribute
 =================

 All development discussion happens on the mailing list.
 All development is done using the `git` SCM.
-Patches should be sent using the `git send-email` command.
+Patches should be sent using the `git send-email` command to the kimchi-devel@ovirt.org mailing list.

 Good examples of how to send patches are included in [QEMU SubmitAPatch](http://wiki.qemu.org/Contribute/SubmitAPatch) and